 For example, with a 1×12 drivetrain with big steps between gears, your cadence might temporarily decrease by 15 RPM when upshifting.
 On a 2×10 drivetrain with small steps between gears, your cadence might decrease by just 10 RPM.
 Your cadence will return to the optimal range sooner when the step is smaller.
 You’ll ride faster and more efficiently this way.

 For mountain biking and gravel riding, the larger jumps between gears aren’t as noticeable.
-Probably because you’re stopping and starting pedaling more often while navigating obstacles off-road.
+Probably because you’re stopping and starting pedaling more often while navigating obstacles while off-road riding.
 For road riding, the smaller and more consistent the gear steps, the better.
 It is important to maintain your cadence.
 For this reason, road riders prefer tight gearing.

 As an added benefit, 2x and 3x drivetrains tend to have more consistent gear steps throughout the range.
 Consistent steps make it easier to maintain your cadence because the difference between gears is more predictable.
 For example, if you’re running a 3×10 drivetrain, maybe the change between gears is 12% throughout the entire range.
 With a 1×12 drivetrain, you might have a 12% jump between lower gears, then a 20% jump between gears higher in the range.